-21. The Vanderbilt Museum and Planetarium has a host of activities geared to preschoolers, including numerous workshops such as Butterfly Lifecycle Mobile and Paper Elephant Sculpture.
+21. The Vanderbilt Museum and Planetarium has a host of activities geared to preschoolers, including numerous educational workshops throughout the year.

 22. Bring your own pole or rent one.
 Either way, go fishing for trout at the Cold Spring Harbor Fish Hatchery & Aquarium.